About Robert Appelbaum

 for Advanced Study, where he developed a project on 'The Aesthetics of

 Violence'.
 He has recently lectured at the Institute, Stellenbosch

 University, Pretoria University, Cape Town University, the Cornaro

 Copenhagen University, Melbourne University, The University of

-Sydney, and The French Shakespeare Society and the University of Zurich.
+Sydney, The French Shakespeare Society and the University of Zurich.

 awarded a grant from the Swedish scientific research society,